 We are inter-disciplinary, collaborative, creative and critical.
 In the most recent national assessment of research quality (REF 2014), all of the School’s research impact was of either world-leading or internationally excellent in quality.

 All of our teaching grows out of our research interests, so you will be taught by people at the forefront of their field who are passionate about the subject.
-Our staff have extensive professional experience and include a professional theatre director, a scriptwriter and an expert in the field of vertical dance.
+Our staff have extensive professional experience and include a professional theatre director and a scriptwriter.